scott-wilson/oto-takehometest-kindle-review/TASK.md

 ## Kindle application
-### Task: Build a backend system in python for a kindle application.
+### Task: Build a basic python flask application for a kindle app.
 The assumptions, requirements and the task details are mentioned below.

 ### Features to implement:
 1. Add a new book to the library